GoogleCloudPlatform/community/tutorials/k3s-anthos-edge-ai/index.md

 ###
 Create Service Account

-Create a service account for K3s to interact with Google Cloud Platformbuilding images and deploying to edge servers.
+Create a service account for K3s to interact with Google Cloud Platform

 ```